 We can’t do this to ourselves.
 The dental hygiene profession already takes such a toll on our musculoskeletal systems.
 We must advocate for our health and ensure career longevity with proper positioning.

-Here are six tips to make left-handed dentistry easier for hygienists:
+Below are six tips to make left-handed dentistry easier for hygienists.

 It can be difficult to get cords to reach over to the patient’s left side.
 Sometimes, the cords are lying on the ground on the left side and can easily get tangled with the wheels of the operator chair.
 Some cords, such as suction and air/water, can’t be avoided.

 But we can use a battery to avoid a corded ultrasonic scaler pedal.
 A cordless polisher is more adaptable, and some have a pressure sensor, so a pedal isn’t even necessary.
-Battery-operated keyboards and mouses allow for an easy switch to a left-handed setup.
+A battery-operated keyboard and mouse allow for an easy switch to a left-handed setup.
 Having the computer monitor on an adjustable arm with a swivel also helps with this switch.

 Stand up because it creates variety in our monotonous movements and positioning.
 For lefties, it’s a little easier to squeeze into a small space if you practice while standing.
 There’s also no running over cords with your chair.